hylee1rt/PROJECT1/index.md

 ### XGBoost (Extreme Gradient Boost)

-This model is a decision-tree-based algorithm that uses an advanced implementation of gradient boosting and regularization for speed and performance.
+This model is a decision-tree-based algorithm that uses an advanced implementation of gradient boosting and regularization framework for speed and performance.
+It can best be used to solve structured data such as regression, classification, ranking, and user-defined prediction problems.
+XGBoost focuses on minimizing the errors to turn weak learners into strong learners and "boost" performance.

 ```python
 import xgboost as xgb